ibrahimlabaranali/V8_Road_Status_Nigeria/README_Render.md

    - Connect your GitHub repository

 ### Step 3: Configure Your Service

+**Important:** This project includes `render.yaml` and `Dockerfile` for automatic configuration!

+#### Option 1: Automatic Configuration (Recommended)
+- Render will automatically detect the `render.yaml` file
+- No manual configuration needed for build/start commands
+- Service will be configured as a Python web service

+#### Option 2: Manual Configuration
+If automatic detection fails, use these settings:

 #### Basic Settings
 - **Name:** `road-report-nigeria` (or your preferred name)